emgnomez/mywebsite/content/work/_index.md

 <div align="center">
 	<p>
         Hi, my name is Emily.
-I have a background in software engineering and aspire to be a graphic designer.
 	</p>
 	<p>
-		The purpose of this site is to showcase my work.
+		I have a background in software engineering and aspire to do graphic design work.
 	</p>
 </div>